rcalix1/Where_Money_Gen_AI/README.md

 ## Where to start with cuda

 * https://github.com/rcalix1/LLM.c
-* cuda examples in avant garge
+* cuda examples in avant gard

 ## Multi-GPU